tkrs/freep/README.md

 # freep

-This is a project to learn my first scalameta.
+This is my first project to learn Scalameta.